 Pop those beads in!
 If you are with your students when they are engaged feel free to work in some new vocabulary by saying something like “Oh Jillian did you hear the sound the bead makes when it drops?”
 “I wonder how many beads are in there, should make an estimate Jillian?”
 If they are not interested in talking while working give them space, you can always talk about it later.

-Need more fine motor ideas?
+Need another preschool fine motor activity?

 Check out our archive of fine motor activities here.